orweinberger/btip/README.md

 ##Quick start
 These commands needs to be executed on the server that will be hosting the btip service.

+###Run bitcoind in daemon mode
 1. Define the rpcusername and rpcpassword in your `bitcoin.conf` file (usually located at ~/.bitcoin/bitcoin.conf) and run the bitcoin daemon.
 2. Run the bitcoind in daemon mode `./bitcoind -daemon`
 3. Encrypt your bitcoin wallet `./bitcoind encryptwallet '<your-passphrase>'` You will be required to restart the bitcoind daemon
 4. Create a new address `./bitcoind getnewaddress <account>`
 5. Send some coins to the new address so you could tip contributors (Please note the warning at the top of this readme)

+###Set a webhook URL for the desired github repository
-6. Enable a URL webhook on the github repository by going to your repo page -> Settings -> Service hooks -> WebHook URLs -> Set the URL of the server you are about to run btip on.
+1. Enable a URL webhook on the github repository by going to your repo page -> Settings -> Service hooks -> WebHook URLs -> Set the URL of the server you are about to run btip on.
 Default path is http://<your-server-address:3090/api

+###Run btip
-7. Clone the btip repository to your server `git clone https://github.com/orweinberger/btip.git`
+1. Clone the btip repository to your server `git clone https://github.com/orweinberger/btip.git`
-8. Edit the configuration file with the relevant details `nano btip/config.js`
+2. Edit the configuration file with the relevant details `nano btip/config.js`
-9. Run btip `node btip.js` or, if you would like to run btip as a daemon, you could install `npm install -g forever` and then `forever start btip.js`
+3. Run btip `node btip.js` or, if you would like to run btip as a daemon, you could install `npm install -g forever` and then `forever start btip.js`
-10. Make sure that your contributors are including the following string in their commit message `(btip:<BTCAddress>)`, You will also need to make sure that the merge to the `config.branch` has that message.
+4. Make sure that your contributors are including the following string in their commit message `(btip:<BTCAddress>)`, You will also need to make sure that the merge to the `config.branch` has that message.

 **Notes:**